doki-nordic/fw-nrfconnect-nrf/scripts/west_commands/sbom/README.rst

      --optional-license-detectors scancode-toolkit

 Some detectors may run in parallel on all available CPU cores, which speeds up the detection time.
-Use ``-n`` option to limit number of parallel threads or processes.
+Use the ``-n`` option to limit the number of parallel threads or processes.

 .. _west_sbom HTML report overview: